 It is provided by the Women's Aid One to One Support Service.
 Women's Aid Support Workers have expert knowledge and understanding of the family law system and of the legal options open to women living with domestic violence.

 You may avail of the service for any of the following legal reasons, which require a visit to court:

-Making applications for orders under domestic violence legislation can be stressful.
+Going to court because of domestic violence can be stressful.
 You may already be feeling demoralised and humiliated by the abuse you have experienced.
-Sometimes, confronting a technical legal court system with an unfamilar language and procedure, can be intimidating.
+Sometimes, confronting a technical legal court system with an unfamiliar language and procedure, can be intimidating.

 This can be made worse by a number of factors.
 You may fear facing your abusive partner in a court of law.
 You may also be afraid of retaliation by him.
 You may find it difficult to seek support from family and friends to see them through the court process.
 Perhaps you haven't told them of the abuse.